-2. Unfasten the plastic retainer strap and lift the battery pack out of the compartment.
+- 2. Lift the battery pack out of the compartment. - 3.
+Plug the battery pack's connector into the socket in the compartment (the connector fits only one way), then replace the battery pack.

-- 3. Plug the battery pack's connector into the socket in the compartment (the connector fits only one way), then replace the battery pack and fasten the retainer strap. - 4.
-Replace the cover.
+4. Replace the cover.

-To charge the battery pack, place the handset either faceup or facedown on the base.
+To charge the battery pack, place the handset on the base either faceup or facedown.
 The CHARGE indicator on the base lights and Total:00 appears on the handset display.